 It’s Friday afternoon.
 While most of your friends are on the homestretch to the weekend, you’re gearing up for back-to-back doubles.
 Sleep is merely a concept, and it’s been replaced with copious amounts of caffeine.
 Your first table is full of impossible-to-please customers; they won’t return a smile, but they sure will return their food. …So much for a tip…

 The restaurant industry is fast-paced and inherently unpredictable.
 Even in the face of competing demands, grumpy guests, and food order mix-ups, front-of-house staff are expected to stay smiling.
 But let’s be honest: working in a restaurant is stressful.
+That's why it is important to learn some self care tips to help you cope during stressful shifts.

 So stressful, in fact, that a recent study found “menial, thankless jobs” like serving put employees at increased risk of heart problems over “mentally taxing jobs” like architecture, science, and medicine.
 Scientists identified two preconditions for workplace stress: feeling in control, and feeling respected.